 A hacked website can take on many looks.
 It can be as seemingly meaningless as adding spam to your header code to sell shoes or it can be as nefarious as collecting user data as a way to steal someone’s identity.

+When it comes to website security, you can’t take a relaxed approach.
 According to a study by GoDaddy, 73.9% of hacked sites are hacked for SEO purposes.
-Which means that hackers are looking to generate traffic to their sites by piggy-backing off your site.
+This means that hackers are looking to generate traffic to their sites by piggy-backing off your site.

 In every instance though, both the public’s trust and Google’s trust in your brand are tainted.
 And that will take time to rebuild.